 As you age, your body can absorb more ultraviolet radiation, increasing your risk of developing skin cancer.
 Skin cancer risks may also increase if you have a family history of the condition or if you’re a smoker.

-Dr. Polisky often diagnoses skin cancer by identifying new lesions on your skin.
+Our providers often diagnose skin cancer by identifying new lesions on your skin.
 These lesions may appear as waxy or shiny bumps or flesh-colored or brown scars.

 You may also notice changes to the shape or color of moles.

 Treatment depends on the type, location, and size of the tumor.
-Dr. Polisky may use laser surgery or freeze the lesions using cryotherapy technology, or he may choose to remove the growth to prevent it from spreading to other tissues.
+Our providers may use laser surgery or freeze the lesions using cryotherapy technology, or they may choose to remove the growth to prevent it from spreading to other tissues.
+You may require MOHS Surgery for the removal of your skin cancer.
+This procedure is performed by Dr. Bangash in our Elk Grove Village office.

-Dr. Polisky also provides guidance for preventing skin cancer, including limiting sun exposure, using high-quality sunscreen daily, and avoiding tanning beds.
+Our providers also provide guidance for preventing skin cancer, including limiting sun exposure, using high-quality sunscreen daily, and avoiding tanning beds.

 Schedule a skin cancer consultation online or by calling the office.